Christopheremorgan/Election_Analysis/README.md

 ## Overview of Election Audit

 A Colorado Board of Elections employee requested an election audit of a recent local congressional election.
-A .csv file was provided with votes cast for each candidate and included which county the vote came from.
-The data file was analyzed leveraging Python in the Visual Studio Code script editor.
+A .csv file was provided of each vote cast, the candidate selected, and the county where the vote was cast.
+The data file was analyzed leveraging Python 3.9 and Visual Studio Code script editor with the objective that the code could be reused for other elections.

 The audit includes: